 - Nicole (my newest life hero and single mom owner) is beyond sweet and very accommodating

 - Pristine and flawless design throughout in a luxurious classic setting true to its period

 - Details in every turn like something from the Biltmore Estate in Asheville, NC

 - A 5 O’clock wine and cheese hour in the formal sitting room

 - Guest suites named after movies and TV shows

-- A personal favorite, there’s Vervaine in the in suite amenities to ward off vampires in town
+- A personal favourite, there’s Vervaine in the in-suite amenities to ward off vampires in town

 - The beds, bedding and pillows are UH-MAY-ZING!
 I never wanted to leave my bed.

 - There are fireplaces in every room, all gas lit

 - There a huge sitting area on the second floor as well as a stunning balcony overlooking the front lawn (in case you want to feel like a king or emperor)